Nicola Willis: Economic growth

 Following a cabinet reshuffle on 19 January 2025, Willis also assumed the economic growth portfolio.
 As Minister for Economic Growth, Willis announced that the Government would be introducing a digital nomads visa.
 This visa would allow non-residents working for a foreign employer to work in New Zealand for up to nine months.
 Their work would be untaxed for up to 90 days.

 As Minister for Economic Growth, Willis has proposed scrapping 24 of the 71 procurement rules for private firms to acquire government contracts.
 The proposed 24 scrapped rules include paying the Living Wage in cleaning, catering and security guard contracts, purchasing recyclable and waste-efficient office products, and purchasing electric and hybrid vehicles.
 She has also proposed introducing a new economic benefit test for awarding good, services and refurbishment contracts over NZ$100,000, and construction contracts over NZ$9 million.
 The E tū union expressed opposition to the Government's proposal to scrap the Living Wage requirement for government contractors, stating that it "came after years of campaigning."

 In late August 2025, Willis announced that the Government would introduce legislation in November 2025 to ease the consent process for new supermarket chains seeking to enter the New Zealand supermarket sector.
 These policies include amending the Fast-track Approvals Act 2024 to create a single building consent authority to manage supermarket consents nationwide and amending the Building Act to make it easier for supermarkets to use pre-approved "MultiProof" building designs.
 She said that this new "express lane" policy would help break the Foodstuffs-Woolworths supermarket duopoly.
-In response, the Green Party's commerce and consumer affairs spokesperson Ricardo Menéndez March said that the Government's proposed policy did not go far enough in breaking up the supermarket duopoly while Labour's finance spokesperson Barbara Edmonds said that the fast-track regime would not help ordinary New Zealands.
+In response, the Green Party's commerce and consumer affairs spokesperson Ricardo Menéndez March said that the Government's proposed policy did not go far enough in breaking up the supermarket duopoly while Labour's finance spokesperson Barbara Edmonds said that the fast-track regime would not help ordinary New Zealanders.